 As of 3rd March 2020, there has been one case of COVID-19 in Northern Ireland, although further cases are anticipated.

 The Northern Ireland Department of Health has stated that they are following the situation and liaising with partners across the rest of the UK and the Republic of Ireland (RoI).

-The NI Chief Medical Officer, Dr Michael McBride, has issued advice to health care workers on what to do in the event of a suspected coronavirus infection and has assured that measures are in place to isolate and treat any such cases.
+The NI Chief Medical Officer, Dr Michael McBride, has issued advice to health care workers on what to do in the event of a suspected coronavirus infection and has confirmed that measures are in place to isolate and treat any such cases.

-- Public health interventions eventually lead to a containment of the outbreak (similar to SARS);
+- Public health interventions eventually lead to a containment of the outbreak (similar to SARS).

 - Development of a vaccine.

 However, much is still not yet known about COVID-19 and these estimates and outcomes may change as more information comes to light.

 Currently, risk to individuals in the UK remains low and the best approach is to follow the advice to undertake good hygiene practices and to self-isolate and inform the relevant health professionals if exhibiting symptoms.